John Malkovich: Frequent collaborators

+He was also known for collaborating with art film directors Manoel de Oliveira and Raúl Ruiz.
 Malkovich was directed many times by Chilean director Raúl Ruiz — Le Temps retrouvé (Time Regained, 1999), Les Ames Fortes (Savage Souls, 2001), Klimt (2006) and Lines of Wellington (2012).

 In 2008, directed by Austrian director Michael Sturminger, he portrayed the story of Jack Unterweger in a performance for one actor, two sopranos, and period orchestra entitled Seduction and Despair, which premiered at Barnum Hall in Santa Monica, California.
 A fully staged version of the production, entitled The Infernal Comedy premiered in Vienna in July 2009.
 The show has since been performed in 2009 through 2012 throughout Europe, North America and South America.

 Malkovich was also directed by Sturminger in Casanova's Variations and its movie adaptation in 2014 (co-starring Fanny Ardant).
 For their third collaboration, in 2017, Michael Stürminger directed Malkovich in Just Call me God – the final speech, in which he played a Third World dictator called Satur Dinam Cha, who is about to be overthrown.

-He frequently worked with Julian Sands.

-Malkovich has collaborated with Lithuanian actress Ingeborga Dapkūnaitė on many productions; by April 2023, there had been nine, and he has called her his "oldest, closest, colleague".
-In 1992 they both appeared in the Steppenwolf production of A Slip of the Tongue, which later played in Shaftesbury Avenue in London, directed by Simon Stokes.
+Malkovich frequently worked with Julian Sands.
+He has collaborated with the Lithuanian actress Ingeborga Dapkūnaitė on many productions; he has called her his "oldest, closest, colleague".
+In 1992 they appeared in the Steppenwolf production of A Slip of the Tongue, which later played in Shaftesbury Avenue in London, directed by Simon Stokes.
 She also appeared in Libra, a play directed and adapted by Malkovich about Lee Harvey Oswald, and, in January 2011, she appeared with him in The Giacomo Variations at the Sydney Opera House, as part of the Sydney Festival.
 In April 2023, Dapkūnaitė acted alongside Malkovich in In the Solitude of Cotton Fields in Tallinn, Estonia.

 In the media

 In 2014, the photographer Sandro Miller recreated 35 iconic portraits of John Malkovich as the subject, in a project called Malkovich, Malkovich, Malkovich: Homage to Photographer Master.

 Malkovich starred in his first video-game role in Call of Duty: Advanced Warfare in the "Exo Zombies" mode.
 In 1992, he appeared in period costume along with Hugh Laurie in the music video for "Walking on Broken Glass" by Annie Lennox.
 In 2015, he appeared in the music video for Eminem's single "Phenomenal".
 In 2017, he appeared in some humorous Super Bowl commercials portraying himself attempting to gain control of the johnmalkovich.com domain.

+In 2026, Malkovich appeared in the Croatian National Tourist Board's promotional short film I Hear It's Beautiful.
+The film was premiered on June 13 in Alexandria, Virginia.
+The premiere was attended by the Croatian Minister of Tourism and Sports Tonči Glavina and the Croatia men's national soccer team.